-You may have seen photos of glowing, bioluminescent beaches before and wondered where you can see these for yourself.
+You may have seen photos of a bioluminescence beach before and wondered where you can see these for yourself.

 This incredible sight, where the ocean water lights up and sparkles, is truly magical and a once in a lifetime experience.

-This post lists the best bioluminescent, glowing beaches in the world and also explains why some beaches glow in this way.
+This post lists the best bioluminescent, glow in the dark beaches in the world and also explains why some beaches glow in this way.

-Surprisingly, this glow is actually a natural phenomenon and not artificial at all.
+Surprisingly, these glow in the dark beaches are actually a natural phenomenon and not artificial at all.

 There is an algae in the water called ‘Noctiluca scintillans’.
 This type of plankton is also affectionately known as ‘sea sparkle’.

-This essentially means if you disturb the water e.g. by swimming, taking a boat or kayak ride etc, then the water will start to glow more.
+This essentially means that if you disturb the water in some way, like swimming in it or passing by in a kayak or boat, then the water will start to glow more.

-These breathtaking beaches have been featured in certain movies, including Life of Pi, meaning recently they’ve gathered more interest.
-This incredible natural phenomenon that looks like tiny neon blue lights in the ocean can be seen on certain beaches all over the world.
+These breathtaking glowing plankton beaches have even been featured in certain movies, including Life of Pi, meaning recently they’ve gathered more interest.

 Going with a tour guide is great as the guides themselves are super knowledgeable and will explain the science behind it and help you to have the best experience possible.

-Many beaches in the Maldives have bioluminescent, glowing beaches.
+There are actually several beaches in the Maldives that have bioluminescent glowing waters.

-You can stroll along the beach at night time and see the stunning glow.
-It may be worth stirring the water every once in a while as this will really make the plankton glow!
+You can stroll along the beach at night time and see the water glow.
+It may be worth stirring the water every once in a while as this will make the plankton glow stronger.

 Other great places to see the glowing beaches in the Maldives are along the coastal shores of Vaadhoo and Kuredu and on the beaches of Athuruga and Mirihi.

-The 5* Conrad Maldives Rangali Island offers night dives where you can swim in the glowing blue water yourself.
+The 5-star Conrad Maldives Rangali Island even offers night dives where you can swim in the glowing blue water yourself.

-A fantastic place to see the incredible glowing beaches is in Golfo Dulce.
+Another fantastic place to see the incredible glowing beaches is in Golfo Dulce which is a gulf in Costa Rica.
 One of the best spots is at the Playa Nicuesa Rainforest Lodge.

-On dark nights with little moonlight, many visitors take a stroll down to the lodge’s boat dock where you can often see bioluminescence glowing in the sea.
+On dark nights with little moonlight, lots of people will take a stroll down to the lodge’s boat dock where you can often see bioluminescence glowing in the sea.

-Apparently, very occasionally you may even see dolphins glowing in the bioluminescent water!
+Apparently, very occasionally you may even see dolphins glowing in the bioluminescent water too.